UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 | 5  | Padded (1 Armor)                     | Spear (d8, *bulky*)                    | Lockpicks                           |
 | 6  | Padded (1 Armor)                     | Bow (d8) & Arrows                      | Mule                                |
 | 7  | Chainmail (2 Armor, *bulky*)         | Sword (d8)                             | Random spellbook (roll d20)         |

-> I wanted to have a random gear generation system like Into the Odd, but didn't want the implied worldbuilding that comes from tables of preset character classes.
-This table keeps a more generic fantasy feel while still giving some variation between characters and role incentivization based on ability scores.

 ---